 I struggled with this mightily.

-Specialists came to our home and saw him at the early intervention center.
+Specialists came to our home and saw him at an early intervention center.
 He is not the child you see, I explained.
-Tyoma was sweet, playful, and bright.
+Liev was sweet, playful, and bright.
 He only ran around maniacally because everything was so new.
 Sympathetic smiles and pity faces were stock responses.

 Let me emphasize–I don’t begrudge the efforts of the regional autism center.
 Several staff members, however, left me feeling patronized and disbelieved.

 For two years I absorbed book after book about autism therapy—A.B.A., Floortime, DIR, and RDI.
-All of these treatments had one thing in common–they sort of worked, some of the time.
+All of these treatments had one thing in common–they sort of work, sometimes.

-Ultimately, when Tyoma was in a teachable place—he learned.
-When Tyoma was disorganized, these interventions failed.
+Ultimately, when Liev was in a teachable place—he learned.
+When Liev was disorganized, these interventions failed.

-Visits from Tyoma’s early intervention SLP unnerved us.
-She tried to engage my son with new toys and uber-enthusiasm.
+Visits from Liev’s early intervention Speech and Language Pathologist (SLP) unnerved us.
+She tried to engage my son with new toys and over-the-top enthusiasm.
 He scurried away from her at every opportunity.
 Another specialist launched a power struggle with him over throwing toys.
-As if discipline always worked!
+As if you could discipline an overwhelmed toddler!